google/patents-public-data/models/landscaping/README.md

 # Purpose
 Patent landscaping is the process of finding patents related to a particular topic.
 It is important for companies, investors, governments, and academics seeking to gauge innovation and assess risk.
 However, there is no broadly recognized best approach to landscaping.
-Frequently, patent landscaping is a bespoke humandriven process that relies heavily on complex queries over bibliographic patent databases.
-In this paper (and repository), we present Automated Patent Landscaping, an approach that jointly leverages human domain expertise, heuristics based on patent metadata, and machine learning to generate highquality patent landscapes with minimal effort.
+Frequently, patent landscaping is a bespoke human-driven process that relies heavily on complex queries over bibliographic patent databases.
+In this paper (and repository), we present Automated Patent Landscaping, an approach that jointly leverages human domain expertise, heuristics based on patent metadata, and machine learning to generate high-quality patent landscapes with minimal effort.

 # Creating a Patent Landscape